About Shin Buddhism

 The Dharma is the Buddha’s teachings.
 And these teachings are not mystical or magical.
 They are not to be taken on faith or belief.
 They are to be tested and questioned.
 The Dharma teaches the universal Truths that governs our existence.
 The Dharma is not unique to any individual or culture or time.
 The Dharma is true for everyone, everywhere, at any time.
 The goal of every Buddhist is to live a life with their eyes open to see this truth.

 The Sangha are all the temple members and friends that come together to learn about the Dharma.
 Without the Sangha members, our temple would just be a building with four walls and a roof.
 It is the community of people that give the temple meaning and purpose.

 One of the most fundamental teachings of Shin Buddhism, is the concept of impermanence.
 This means nothing can stay the same forever.

 In understanding this truth, we come to learn how precious everything is in our lives, and how much we should appreciate them.
 And in contrast, when we face great hardship and pain in our lives, we realize that this will not last forever.
 So we must endure the pain and challenges so we can emerge from them stronger and wiser.

 Shin Buddhism teaches us that all things are connected.
 Some connections are more obvious and direct in our lives, such as our parents, children, friends and loved ones.

-Other connections are much less obvious, like a child that lives in a poor village halfway across the world.
-But we are connected to all things and all things are connected to us.
+Other connections are less obvious, like a child that lives in a poor village halfway across the world.
+But no matter how far away or seemingly unrelated something, we are all still connected to it and it is connected to us.
 No single person exists without the help and existence of others.
-When this truth is realized, we become so much more aware of our thoughts, our speech and our actions, because we understand that everything we do ripples out into the world and touches everything.
+When this truth is realized, we become so much more aware of how our thoughts, our speech and our actions affect everything in the world.
+Everything we do matters.

 When the historical Buddha began his journey towards understanding, he left his lavish kingdom and family and lived the very harsh and disciplined lifestyle of an ascetic monk.